Tanisha Wright

-Tanisha Lovely Wright (born November 29, 1983) is an American basketball coach and former player.
-Wright is currently the head coach of the Atlanta Dream of the WNBA.
-She began her coaching career as an assistant coach at Charlotte.
-As a player, Wright played 14 WNBA seasons for the Seattle Storm, New York Liberty and Minnesota Lynx and played college basketball for the Penn State Nittany Lions.
-She ranks fourth in school history in points scored with 1,995 points in 134 career games for Penn State.
-She was drafted in the 2005 WNBA Draft by the Seattle Storm.
+Tanisha Lovely Wright (born November 29, 1983) is an American professional basketball coach and former player who is an assistant coach for the Chicago Sky of the Women's National Basketball Association (WNBA).
+She played college basketball at Penn State.
+During her junior season, Wright helped led her team to the Elite Eight, where they fell to the eventual national champion, Connecticut.
+She ranks fourth in school history in points scored with 1,995 points in 134 career games.
+She was selected 12th overall in the 2005 WNBA draft by the Seattle Storm.
+Wright played in the WNBA for 14 seasons with the Storm, New York Liberty and Minnesota Lynx.